 A large bump over the fracture site may develop as the fracture heals.
 This usually gets smaller over time, but a small bump may remain permanently.

+Rehabilitation.
 Specific exercises will help restore movement and strengthen your shoulder.
 Your doctor may provide you with a home therapy plan or suggest that you work with a physical therapist.

 Therapy programs typically start with gentle motion exercises.
 Your doctor will gradually add strengthening exercises to your program as your fracture heals.